 Every child needs a pediatrician.
 Even if your child is perfectly healthy, routine checkups are vital.
 Plus you never know when a bug or infection might strike and having a great support system is crucial.
-As parents the desire is to find a pediatrician who is on the same page as you and respects your beliefs without challenging your parenting skills.
-The following are my recommendations to finding that perfect doctor for your family.
+As parents, the desire is to find a pediatrician who is on the same page as you and respects your beliefs without challenging your parenting skills.
+The following are my recommendations for finding that perfect doctor for your family.

 One of the biggest struggles for pregnant women is how to get by while avoiding harmful chemicals.
-There are so many things we use in our daily life that are potentially harmful to unborn babies.
+There are so many things we use in our daily lives that are potentially harmful to unborn babies.
 Many of these were things I didn't even consider until suddenly I couldn't use them anymore in my first pregnancy.
-And of course there were other pregnancy side effects that needed to be treated that left me wondering, how?
+And of course, there were other pregnancy side effects that needed to be treated that left me wondering, how?